The dynamical Schr\"odinger problem in abstract metric spaces: Examples

 \subsection{Mean-field Schr\"odinger problem}

 In the seminal thought experiment proposed by Schr\"odinger \cite{Schrodinger31, Schrodinger32} the physical system, whose evolution between two subsequent observations has to be determined, consists of independent Brownian particles.
 An important generalization has been recently proposed in \cite{BCGL20}, where particles are allowed to interact through a pair potential $W$.
-This leads to the so-called Mean Field Schr\"odinger Problem (MFSP henceforth).
-In order to see that this example falls within our abstract metric theory, let us first check the validity of Setting \ref{setting}.
-As already said in Section \ref{subsec:RCD}, $\X := \mathcal P_2(\R^d)$, the 2-Wasserstein space over $\R^d$, endowed with the Wasserstein distace $W_2$ is a complete and separable metric space.
-The role played by the Boltzmann-Shannon relative entropy in the ``classical'' Schr\"odinger problem is here taken by the functional $\V : \X \to \R$ defined (up to a shift by a constant) by
+This leads to the so-called Mean Field Schr\"odinger Problem (MFSP henceforth), which can be cast as a metric Schr\"odinger problem by choosing the following setting.